deven769/product-sales/README.md

    pip install -r requirements.txt
    ```
 5. Set database:
-   - Chnage line 63 in alembic.ini with your database credentials
+   - Change line 63 in alembic.ini with your database credentials
    - Update .env for DATABASE_URL with your database credentials

 6. Run server : navigate to project dir (cd sales)